wazuh/wazuh-documentation/source/user-manual/api/rbac/how-it-works.rst

 Create a new user
 -----------------

-Create a new user by sending a request to the `POST /security/users <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.create_user>`__ endpoint.
+Create a new user by sending a request to the :api-ref:`POST /security/users <operation/api.controllers.security_controller.create_user>` endpoint.
 Specify the following information, using "alpha-member-1" as an example username:

 .. code-block:: json